Emory Law Archives and Manuscripts

 Reprographic Services

-Fee Schedule for Digital Images
+Digital Images Fees

-- Per image fee for digital page images: $1.00
+- Per image fee for medium-resolution digital images (PowerPoint or web quality, 200 dpi): $5.00.

-- Per image fee for digital images of photographs: $5.00
+- Per image fee for high-resolution digital images (Publication quality, 400 dpi): $10.00.

 Archival Collections